DigiBP/DigiBP-RHEIN/README.md

-Please consult our [wiki](https://github.com/DigiBP/DigiBP-RHEIN/wiki) if you want to know more
+Please consult our [wiki](https://github.com/DigiBP/DigiBP-RHEIN/wiki) to learn more.